Tony Siragusa

-Anthony Siragusa (May 14, 1967 – June 22, 2022), nicknamed "the Goose", was an American professional football player who was a defensive tackle for 12 seasons with the Indianapolis Colts and the Baltimore Ravens in the National Football League (NFL).
+Anthony Siragusa (May 14, 1967 – June 22, 2022), nicknamed "Goose", was an American professional football player who was a defensive tackle for 12 seasons with the Indianapolis Colts and the Baltimore Ravens in the National Football League (NFL).
 After his football career, he worked as a sideline analyst for NFL games broadcast on the Fox Network from 2003 to 2015.
 He also hosted various shows on television, such as the home renovation program Man Caves on the DIY Network.

 Early life

 Siragusa attended David Brearley High School in Kenilworth, New Jersey.
 In high school, he played football and was also a member of the wrestling team.
 As a wrestler, he won a New Jersey state championship, with a 97–1 career record.
 In football, he played defensive line, punted, and place kicked.
 He had a 39-yard punting average and made 15 of 18 extra point attempts.

 College career

 Siragusa attended the University of Pittsburgh and played college football for the Pittsburgh Panthers.
 He was a starting defensive tackle in his sophomore and junior seasons (1986 and 1987) under head coach Mike Gottfried.

 During a practice in April 1988, Siragusa tore his left anterior cruciate ligament, and underwent surgery that forced him to sit out the entire 1988 season.
 Before his injury, Siragusa was considered a potential first-round draft pick, but afterwards, he was seen as such a risk that he went undrafted in the 1990 NFL draft.